Preparing for travel can be stressful and hectic as it is, but when you’ve got an ostomy there are a few extra things that you’ll want to be aware of.

 Planning which seat you’ll be on can be helpful when you have an ostomy because you’ll likely need more access to the bathroom while on a flight and not all seats are convenient to get in and out of easily.

 Some airlines allow you to choose your seat.
-When I fly with Delta, they even allow me to choose the seat through their mobile app or website, and I’ve been able to pick a better seat closer to my departure time as other seats become available.
+When I fly with Delta, they even allow me to pick the seat through their mobile app or website, and I’ve been able to pick a better seat closer to my departure time as other seats become available.

 I’ve been in all seat positions: next to the window, in the middle of the row, and the aisle seat.
 There are advantages to the window and aisle seat, but I would recommend avoiding middle seats (honestly, they are horrible).